DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Sample traceability

-Dedicated and internal to Switzerland: from the delivery room directly to the SSCB laboratories.
+Dedicated to every single client and within Switzerland: from the delivery room directly to the SSCB laboratories.

 Contractual transparency

-Clear contracts: they indicate where the processing takes place, referencing standards and laboratories.
+Clear contracts: they indicate where processing and cryopreservation take place, with reference to standards and laboratories.

 Data protection